 Chelsea’s transfer ban and lack of Eden Hazard cost them dearly.
 They missed out on Europa League to Everton who beat them to it by a point.
 Frank Lampard’s sacking didn’t help.
 Chelsea should’ve expected a performance dip considering their lack of resources.

 Norwich collecting 23 points over the season would be the sixth worst Premier League season, EVER.
 Massive credit has to go to Sheffield United, what an incredible debut season for them.

 Liverpool were so close once again.
 Losing two games all season, and even beating Man City in the process.
 They fell just short of the hurdle.

 I was not expecting Arsenal to finish third and Tottenham finish fifth.
 However, looking at the change in manager, the transition might not have been the easiest.

 - Massimiliano Allegri took over Tottenham at the end of December due to Mauricio Pochettino poor league position (4th).

 - Due to Watford’s poor form, Tony Pulis was appointed in December.

 - Chelsea starlet Callum Hudson-Odoi joined Crystal Palace on a season long loan.
 As a result of Chelsea’s transfer ban, this really surprised me.

-- Man City were knocked out of the group stages of the Champions League and went on to win the Europa league.
-Beating bitter rivals Man United in the semi-finals and Arsenal in the finals.
+- Man City were knocked out of the group stages of the Champions League, but won the Europa league.
+They beat bitter rivals Man United in the semi-finals and Arsenal in the finals.